marcgithub23/pp4-reads-reviews/README.md

 - The title icon is from [Flaticon](https://www.flaticon.com/free-icons/reading).
 - Favicon was generated from [favicon](https://favicon.io/).
 - [Fontjoy](https://fontjoy.com/) was used to find font pairings.

+---

+## Acknowledgements

+- I would like to thank my mentor [Juliia Konovalova](https://github.com/IuliiaKonovalova) who has helped me complete the bulk of this project.
+Her continued support and guidance are the reason I have made it this far on the course.
+- I would also like to thank [Tim Nelson](https://github.com/TravelTimN) who stood in as a temporary substitute mentor for my final third call for this project.
+His invaluable and immensely helpful tips and advice gave me the motivation to push through and reach the finish line of this project.